 Anime Boston is a large-scale anime convention held annually in Boston, Massachusetts by the New England Anime Society.
 Since its humble beginnings in 2003, Anime Boston has quickly grown to become one of the largest anime conventions in the United States.

 When Sketch and I finally arrived at the Sheraton Thursday and picked up our press badges, we discovered that our room on the 27th floor gave us access to the express elevator - BEST THING EVER!
-Not once did we or our roommates, Elly-Star and Bry-Chan, have to wait for more than a minute to catch the lift, a big plus since we had big costumes.
-Friday, Sketch and I went to tape Opening Ceremonies for the podcast before getting into our new Lynx and Riddel Viper costumes from Chrono Cross.
-That afternoon, we met up with ExileFayt as Serge and her friend as Leena for a Chrono Cross photoshoot at the Christian Science Church across the street.
-We got some fantastic shots, and the Church staff said we looked awesome and let us take photos, which was an nice surprise since they have been known to kick out cosplayers taking photos there in the past.
+Not once did we or our roommates have to wait for more than a minute to catch the lift, a big plus since we had big costumes.
+Friday morning, Sketch and I checked into masq HQ where we found out our group had one 10 minute slot for both judging and "official" photos, and then were supposed to run to main events for rehearsal, which seemed insane to me.
+I tried not to worry too much as we went to tape Opening Ceremonies for the podcast before getting into our new Lynx and Riddel Viper costumes from Chrono Cross.
+That afternoon, we met up with ExileFayt as Serge and her friend as Leena for a Chrono Cross photoshoot.
+We got some fantastic shots, and the Christian Science Center security guard said we looked awesome and let us take photos, which was an nice surprise since they have been known to kick out cosplayers taking photos there in the past.
 The reflecting pool had already been filled for the spring season, and we were able to use that area as well.

 Saturday we were all up at 7AM to get into costumes; I was excited to premiere Shiva and the other Aeons, as we had spent months on them.
 It took until our judging time at 12:30PM to get everyone into everything despite the fact we had several outstanding friends serving as helpers.
 As I anticipated, scheduling photos and judging time for the same 10 minute slot was not going well, and we were told one thing, than another.
-By the time we got through judging and set up for photos, a rehearsal was out of the question, and after hours and hours in the costumes, we were already feeling like we couldn't even make it that long wearing them.
-We'd worked too hard to half-ass it, so we decided to pull the skit, work on it more, and come back next year an do it again.
-The masq staff were devastated which was touching, but the decision was a relief and we knew we would have messed up the show trying to make it work.
-We set up in the hall and were bombarded by cameras, and Lionel took some wonderful shots of the group and my Shiva costume.
+The judges, whom are usually excellent at Anime Boston, were generally rude, rolled their eyes, and acted uninterested in examining our mascot costumes.
+They asked worrisome questions like "what is craftfoam?" and criticized my 30 lb Shiva wig I had slaved over because I used pre-made polystyrene rings as the base for the accent pieces and Sketch's insanely detailed Bahamut because the dragon's mouth didn't move.
+By the time we got through judging and set up for photos, someone told us to "get out" because there was no time for photos, and as we got halfway out the door someone else told us to set back up for photos, which was not easy when everyone needed so much assistance to do so.
+By now, a rehearsal was out of the question, and after the negative attitudes of the staff and hours and hours in the costumes, we were already feeling like we couldn't even make it to the masquerade wearing them.
+We'd worked QAY too hard to half-ass this, and everyone was already miserable, so we decided to pull the skit.
+The masq staff were devastated which was touching (and somewhat shocking since they had seemed so angry at us just minutes before), but the decision was a relief and we knew we would have messed up the show trying to get everyone on and off stage.
+We needed to rethink some of the logistics before trying this again.
+Less stressed than we'd been in months, we set up a pose at the end of the hall and were bombarded by cameras, and Lionel took some wonderful shots of the group and my Shiva costume.
 We then changed, went out to a much deserved and wonderful group dinner at the Cheesecake Factory, and caught the rest of the masquerade on the way back.
 Looking at what number they were on and what time it was, we reaffirmed we had made the right decision.

 Sunday morning Sketch had to report for Chess as Lynx while I changed into my Rise costume from Persona 4.
 I headed to chess to tape segments for the podcast, but was so entertained by the show I ended up staying until almost the end.
 The chess match was refreshingly funny, with nearly all the characters having a stellar attack and the brilliant idea to have the "dead" characters fed to JENOVA from Final Fantasy VII, allowing them to exit out her plastic tube.
 I had to run out when I realized I was late for Greg Ayres' "It Gets Better" panel, which was a frank, meaningful discussion about bullying that I wished had been scheduled at a more convenient time as it was a talk that a lot more people would have done well to hear.
 Finally, I interviewed some con attendees with Elly-Star and met up with Bry-Chan and Sketch to do a final round of the dealer's room before going out for our goodbye lunch.
 Here's to another great ten years, AB!